Evnia Charitable Trust (Severn Trent Trust Fund)

 What They Don't Fund

-Information on specific exclusions for organizational grants is not publicly detailed.
-The focus appears limited to debt advice, money advice services, and organizations addressing financial hardship in their service area.
+Information on specific exclusions for organisational grants is not publicly detailed.
+The focus appears limited to debt advice, money advice services, and organisations addressing financial hardship in their service area.

 Governance and Leadership